Carlos Díaz (Puerto Rican politician)

-Carlos Alberto Díaz Sánchez (born February 6, 1970, in San Juan, Puerto Rico) is a Puerto Rican politician, and former member of the Puerto Rico House of Representatives and Senate.
+Carlos Alberto Díaz Sánchez (born February 6, 1970) is a Puerto Rican politician who has served in both the Puerto Rico House of Representatives and the Senate.

-Early years and studies
+Personal life

-Carlos Díaz was born on February 6, 1970, in San Juan, Puerto Rico.
+Carlos Díaz Sánchez was born on February 6, 1970, in San Juan, Puerto Rico.
 He was raised by single mother Lydia Sánchez Bermúdez, along with her sister Ann Lee, at Las Gladiolas Housing Project in Hato Rey.
 He studied at Brigham Young University in Utah.
-Being a practicing Mormon, Díaz did missionary work in Guatemala in 1992.
+As a practicing Mormon, Díaz did missionary work in Guatemala in 1992.

 Political career

-Representative: 1996-2000
+Representative: 1996–2000

 Upon his return to Puerto Rico, Díaz was elected to fill a vacancy at the Puerto Rico House of Representatives for District 5.
-At the 1996 general elections, he was officially elected as a Representative for the same district.
+In the 1996 general elections, he was officially elected as a Representative for the same district.
 At the age of 25 he was the youngest legislator in Puerto Rico's history.
 He ran again at the 2000 general election, but lost to the candidate of the opposing party.

-Senator: 2004-2008
+Senator: 2004–2008

 Díaz returned to the political stage in 2004, when he presented his candidacy to the Senate of Puerto Rico, representing the District of San Juan.
-At the 2004 general elections, he was elected as one of San Juan's two district senators, along with running-mate Roberto Arango.
+In the 2004 general elections, he was elected as one of San Juan's two district senators, along with running-mate Roberto Arango.
 As a New Progressive Party (NPP) senator, Díaz presided two standing committees and one select committee of the Senate.

 Díaz was one of six members of the PNP party who chose not to support the recently defeated governor candidate, Pedro Rosselló, in his attempt to overtake the Senate's presidency from elected Senator Kenneth McClintock.
 For their loyalty, they became known as "Los Auténticos", which caused them to be expelled from the party.
 In 2008, the court agreed that Díaz and the other senators had been expelled from the party illegally and they were to be reinstated to their full capacity, as District Presidents, Delegates to the party or any other function they had inside the party.
 The decision also established that they could run for reelection for their party.

 However, before his expulsion, Díaz became the center of a political scandal, when surveillance cameras of the Capitol of Puerto Rico were misused to record him.
 In the recording, Díaz was accompanying two ladies to the parking lot and, as they entered their car, Díaz kissed one of them on her hands and face.
 The video (which came to be known as Video 59) was later used to blackmail Díaz into supporting Rosselló in his power struggle with McClintock.
 It was later revealed that the two ladies were employees of the Senate that were asking Díaz for economic help for a chemotherapy treatment.
 A commission was created within the Senate to investigate the incident, but no actions were taken against the ones who ordered the recording of it.

 In March 2008, Díaz was defeated for re-election as San Juan district Senator in the primaries of his party.